 Today is somewhat of a blogging cheat day.
 While looking to write some tips on meal prepping, I remembered a post I’d written almost exactly a year ago on the very same topic.
 I wrote it for my former blog – the pinnermom namesake, which failed spectacularly.
-I wrote it before I was diagnosed with ADHD, which makes for an interesting read, since there are hints and clues of my “condition” all over it.
+I wrote it before I was diagnosed with adult ADHD, which makes for an interesting read, since there are hints and clues of my “condition” all over it.

 The tone is slightly different, because I was still trying to appear as though I didn’t quite have it all together, but I was on the verge of it.
 (And all the ADHDers sniggered…).
 But as I was searching to write about this topic afresh, I discovered that the information within the post is still quite relevant to myself and the ADHD community.

 At first, I was going to just “copy pasta” (as my husband would say) the post onto my new blog and be done with it.
 Then, I thought it would be too obvious that the me who wrote it then was coming from a totally different place than the me who’s writing now.
 So then I thought I’d just preface the post with some background and context and then “copy pasta” onto the blog.
 But then I realized… my old post was over 2,000 words.
 Damn, girl!

 I know that (as much as you love me, I’m sure) you don’t want to read 4-5 pages of me giving make-ahead meal tips in an overly chipper and sickeningly informative way… So I’ve rewritten the information to better suit my audience.
 You’re welcome.

 I will note, however, that some of the photos are from that original post.
 Give me a break!

 I’ve taken the liberty of renaming it:

 Freezer Cooking: Easy Peasy Methods for ADHD Adults Who Can’t Stand Cooking Every Day but Don’t Want to Eat Out Either